3rd Berlin International Film Festival

 The 3rd annual Berlin International Film Festival was held from 18 to 28 June 1953.

-Description

-This year's festival did not give any official jury prizes; instead awards were given by audience voting.
-This continued until the FIAPF granted Berlin "A-Status" in 1956.
+The Golden Bear was awarded to The Wages of Fear by the audience vote.
+Since 1952, the FIAPF had prohibit the festival from awarding any prizes by an official jury (which in the early 50's only Cannes and Venice were allowed to do so), instead the awards were given through audience voting until 1956.

-The Golden Bear was awarded to Le Salaire de la peur by audience vote.
-It was at this edition that the first replica of the Bär first created by sculptor Renée Sintenis, produced by the Noack Foundry, was presented.
+During this edition the first replica of the Bär, created by sculptor Renée Sintenis, produced by the Noack Foundry, was presented and awarded.

 The festival held a retrospective on silent films.

-Films in competition
+Main Competition

 The following films were in competition for the Golden Bear award: